-It’s easy to get ahead of yourself here, but before you crack on with actual fingers to keyboard take some time to figure out your goal.
+It’s easy to get ahead of yourself here, but before you crack on take some time to figure out your goal.

 Once you have a clear goal in your mind, you can move on to what the CTA needs to convey to get your prospects psyched up enough to click it.

 There are three golden rules to be really clear on to make sure that you are hitting all the sweet spots and making it easy as pie for your prospects to be confident in acting.